Mumbai vs Delhi: Which is Better to Visit in 2026?

 Mumbai vs Delhi: which city is safer?

 In terms of safety, there is a clear winner – Mumbai.
-Mumbai ranks safer than Delhi across the board in terms of crime and in particular, crimes against women.
+Mumbai ranks safer than Delhi across the board in terms of crime, particularly crimes against women.

 - Mumbai: relatively safe